Do you weigh 250 lbs or more & need a new mattress?

-Despite having eight layers and measuring 15 inches in thickness, the DreamCloud mattress is surprisingly inexpensive, priced from $499 to $1,199 for a Cal King.
+Despite measuring 14 inches in thickness, the DreamCloud mattress is surprisingly inexpensive, priced from $599 to $1,099 for a Cal King.

-It’s definitely a bargain when you compare it to other 15” mattresses in the market.
+It’s definitely a bargain when you compare it to other tall mattresses in the market.

 If you are looking for a thick luxurious mattress with outstanding support, I highly recommend DreamCloud.

 Best For People Over 200lbs (But Under 300lbs): Loom & Leaf

 With the exception of some heavy-duty mattresses like Nectar, foam mattresses are usually not recommended for plus size people.

 They don’t offer as much support as hybrid or innerspring mattresses and also don’t last as long.

 But some all-foam mattresses are actually pretty good for plus size sleepers.
 A good example is the Loom & Leaf.

 Like the Leesa, the Loom & Leaf mattress has a max weight limit of 300 lbs per person, meaning it can take up to 600 lbs combined weight.
 The premium foams last for years without losing much height.